 Over the weekend, I went on a Bosphorus dinner cruise with traditional Turkish music and dancing – hoping it would be as enjoyable as the Vltava River cruise in Prague.
-It was completely different from what I imagined but still fun!
+It wasn’t what I imagined but fun!

 When the weather clears, my plan is to spend time riding day and night Bosphorous ferries to explore the Princes’ Islands and admire Istanbul from the water.
-I booked a Hodjapasha dervish performance this weekend and am looking forward to it!
+This weekend, I’m looking forward to a whirling dervish performance by the Hodjapasha dancers!
 The dancers perform in the circular of a 550-year-old converted Hamam – Turkish Bath.